 Manage Installers > FortiClient Installers displays FortiClient installers available from FortiGuard and uploaded custom FortiClient installers.
 These installers are available for selection when creating a FortiClient deployment package.
-See Adding FortiClient deployment packages on page 146.
+See Adding a FortiClient deployment package on page 159.

 FortiClient EMS automatically connects to FortiGuard to provide access to FortiClient installers that you can use with FortiClient EMS profiles.
 If a connection to FDN is not available, you must manually download FortiClient installers to use with FortiClient EMS.